 A safari vest and plastic jungle hat are ready for checkout from the Lewiston City Library.
-That might not be what patrons typically picture on a library shelf, but Assistant Director Heather Stout believes they belong there.
+That might not be what patrons typically picture on a library shelf, but Assistant Director Heather Stout believes they belong there.“Play is part of the process of literacy,” she said.
+As such, she has developed literacy play kits that include these items.

 Building early literacy skills for kids who aren’t yet in school isn’t about teaching them to read, Stout explained, it’s about getting them ready to read once they are in school — and that’s where the jungle hat comes in.
 The hat is a catalyst for developing narrative skills, which is technically what’s happening when your child puts it on and goes off to hunt for tigers in her bedroom.